arjan-tools/docs/docs.md

 ## Philosophy

 With all the [APIs](https://developer.mozilla.org/en-US/docs/Web/API) and new features that have been and continue being added to the web, including the support for ES6 syntax it seems that vanilla js will always continue becoming more usable and powerful.
-So in the end, if this is what the browser is using, and its super powerful, unless we have a very specific reason, why should we be using something else that compiles into something else that then compiles into the vanilla js that the browser understands??!
+So in the end, if this is what the browser is using, and it's super powerful, unless we have a very specific reason, why should we be using something else that compiles into something else that then compiles into the vanilla js that the browser understands??!

-the purpose of the load workflow is to allow to continue doing what your doing (i.e. using HTML5, CSS3 and VanillaJS) and help you take your projects to production with the minimum amount of overhead.
-Avoid learning any new frameworks.
-Avoid having to constantly download and maintain many things at once.
-Avoid having to pay for a service to do all these things for you.
+The purpose of the load workflow is to allow you to continue doing what you're doing (i.e. using HTML5, CSS3 and VanillaJS) and help you take your projects to production with the minimum amount of overhead.
+Avoid learning new frameworks, having to constantly download and maintain many things at once or pay for a service to do all these things for you.

 # Getting started

 ## One time setup

-you only have to do this once (when you install arjan for the first time).
+Only do this once when you install arjan for the first time.

 1. Install the arjan cli globally `npm i -g arjan-cli`
-2. If you already have a local AWS profile that you intend to use with arjan you can disregard steps 3 - 5.
+2. If you already have a local AWS profile that you intend to use with arjan you can disregard steps 3 - 4.
 3. Run `arjan init <IAM_USER_NAME> <AWS_REGION> -g`.
-This will pop open a browser window with the AWS console; Finish creating the IAM user and hold on to the keys.
+This will pop open a browser window with the AWS console; finish creating the IAM user and hold on to the keys.
-5. Update/create the local AWS profile on your machine by adding the profile and keys in the format shown bellow.
-The AWS profiles are stored in `~/.aws/credentials` on mac/linux or in `C:\Users\USER_NAME\.aws\credentials` on windows.
+4. Update/create the local AWS profile on your machine by adding the profile and keys in the format shown below.

         [profilename]
         aws_access_key_id = <YOUR_ACCESS_KEY_ID>
         aws_secret_access_key = <YOUR_SECRET_ACCESS_KEY>

+ The AWS profiles are stored in `~/.aws/credentials` on mac/linux or in `C:\Users\USER_NAME\.aws\credentials` on windows.

 ## Project setup

-before being able to use arjan in a particular project you must:
+Before using Arjan in a particular project:

-1. go into the desired project's root directory `cd project_path` and run `arjan init <AWS_PROFILE> <AWS_REGION>` (without the -g flag)
+1. Go into the desired project's root directory and run `arjan init <AWS_PROFILE> <AWS_REGION>` (without the -g flag).

-now you can run any of the LOAD commands (All of the commands are always meant to be run from the root of your project). for more info check out the CLI’s README or run `arjan --help`.
+Now you can run any of the LOAD commands (all of the commands are always meant to be run from the root of your project).
+For more info check out the CLI’s README or run `arjan --help`.
 For more information on each of the commands check out their respective sections in the docs or run `arjan COMMAND` `--``help`

 # Directory Structure

-when you run the init command (without the -g flag) it creates some directories and files inside your project. after that, each of the commands will also generate some directories/files.
-Bellow is a depiction of how a simple project that only consists of an index.html file would look after its undergone the LOAD commands (localize, optimize, audit, deploy).
+When you run the init command (without the -g flag) it creates the directory arjan_config and files inside your project.
+Apart from that, each of the tools will also generate new directories/files.
+Below is a depiction of how a simple project that only consists of an index.html file would look after it has undergone the LOAD commands (localize, optimize, audit, deploy).
 In the example the file was translated into Spanish.

     |--index.html